in-the-keyhole/byzantine-browser/README.md

     $ cd ..
 ```

 3. The current keystore has credentials for the HyperLedger example networks.
-You can access  other networks can be supplied by  Modify the `config.js`,  so that the `network_url` property points to a peer node address and an admin `USERID` property references an admin user and public/private keys located in the `hfc-key-store` folder.
+You can access other networks by modifying the `config.js`,  so that the `network_url` property points to a peer node address and an admin `USERID` property references an admin user and public/private keys located in the `hfc-key-store` folder.

 ```
     module.exports = {